leannejdong/Parser_Pilar/README.md

 # INSEL MODEL PARSER
-A parser based on the insel model textfile provided by Pila.
+A parser based on the insel model textfile provided by Pila derives a undirected graph.

 # Dependency
 * A modern C++ compiler on your OS